NYC COUGH SPECIALIST:

 Frequently there are overlapping symptoms and it’s not unusual for someone with chronic cough to have 2 problems (i.e.-asthma and sinusitis) and sometimes even 3.
 The good news is in this day and age, in our part of the world, chronic cough is usually not contagious.
 The bad news is that the most people don’t think that way.
 It is often the social consequences of chronic cough that are most troubling.

-WHAT TO EXPECT: We will sit down and talk about your symptoms first, then proceed to physical examination and testing.
-Many patients get an answer after a single consultation here but the cause is not apparent for all patients.
-When all tests are negative it is still helpful since it rules things out.
+WHAT TO EXPECT: We will sit down and talk in detail about your symptoms first.
+Only after that will we proceed to examination and in-office testing (all at the first visit).
+If initial investigations are negative, additional ones may be ordered.
 That is where clinical judgement come in.
 Less common causes of chronic cough include paradoxical vocal fold motion, neurogenic cough and laryngeal hypersensitivity.
 Rarer causes include a foreign body (piece of food) lodged in a small part of the airway and even an occasional hair in the ear may trigger the cough reflex.
 See Cough FAQ.

 Dr. Stadtmauer’s qualifications: